OxyContin Abuse Symptoms, Side Effects, and Addiction Treatment

 There are many different OxyContin addiction treatment offerings.
 The best OxyContin recovery type will depend on your individual needs and situation.
 Some examples of various treatment settings and approaches include:

-- Residential treatment:: You can escape your using environment and live at the facility while receiving recovery treatment.
-This is best for moderate to severe addictions.
+- Residential or inpatient treatment: You can escape your using environment and live at the facility while receiving recovery treatment.
+This is best for moderate-to-severe addictions.

 - Outpatient treatment: You may live at home while receiving treatment that works around your schedule.
 This is a good option for those suffering from relatively mild OxyContin addictions.

-- Dual diagnosis: Many people with an addiction to OxyContin also suffer from a co-occurring mental health disorder.
+- Dual diagnosis treatment: Many people with addictions to OxyContin also suffer from co-occurring mental health disorders.
 Some treatment centers specialize in the treatment of both disorders, which will help to prevent relapse in the future.

 - Group counseling: A certified mental health professional facilitates a group therapy session in which patients share their experiences with OxyContin addiction and recovery.

-- Individual therapy:: You meet with a therapist one-on-one to discuss the reasons for your addiction and to learn coping skills to use in stressful situations.
+- Individual therapy: You meet with a therapist one-on-one to discuss the reasons for your addiction and learn coping skills to use in stressful situations.

-No matter what type of treatment you decide on, the therapeutic course will often follow a series of three stages.
+No matter what type of treatment you decide on, the therapeutic course will often follow a series of 3 stages.
 As an example, your OxyContin abuse treatment may progress in this order:

 - The next stage of OxyContin rehab involves intensive counseling and therapy.
 Different programs utilize different treatment methodologies and therapy types.
 Be sure to find a program that is right for you or your loved one.

 - The final stage is sustained recovery, frequently accomplished with the help of various aftercare programs.
-In general, addiction recovery is a lifelong process, but it’s taken on a day-by-day basis.
-A therapist should provide you with an aftercare plan, in which you attend ongoing treatment following completion of initial rehab.
+In general, addiction recovery is a lifelong process, but it’s approached on a day-by-day basis.
+A therapist should provide you with an aftercare plan, which involves attending ongoing treatment following the completion of initial rehab.
 You may be enrolled in a 12-step program or reside in a halfway house or other sober living environment.
 These environments provide a place to stay that’s free from temptation.

 Teen OxyContin Abuse

-Teens are particularly vulnerable to OxyContin abuse, because pills are often readily available in their own homes or the homes of friends.
-Many pills are diverted from those with legitimate prescriptions, so teens can get their hands on the drug with relative ease.
+Teens are particularly vulnerable to OxyContin abuse because pills are often readily available in their own homes or those of friends.
+Many pills are diverted from those with legitimate prescriptions, so teens can get their hands on the drugs with relative ease.
 Also, the popular misconception that prescription opioids are safer than illicit drugs leads to increasing numbers of teens abusing painkiller medications like OxyContin.

 - Each day, 2,500 adolescents in the United States abuse prescription opioids for the first time.

-- An estimated 1 out of 30 seniors in high school have misused OxyContin.
+- An estimated 1 out of 30 seniors in high school has misused OxyContin.

-- 1 in 30 adolescents between 12 and 17 have abused OxyContin at some point.
+- 1 in 30 adolescents between 12 and 17 has abused OxyContin at some point.

 If you suspect teen drug abuse, check for the signs and symptoms listed above and get help immediately if a problem becomes apparent.

-To find a treatment program, call .
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+To find a program, please call AAC free at .
 A caring and knowledgeable treatment support advisor can talk you through your options.

 To share your story or talk to others who understand, visit our Forum today.